radixdlt/scrypto_tutorial/1_hello_world/README.md

 # Hello World
-In this example, you will learn the very basic of building smart contracts on Radix using Scrypto.
+In this example, you will learn the very basic of building blueprints (smart contracts) on Radix using Scrypto.
 You will learn the structure of a Scrypto blueprint, how to create a new token and how write methods so that people are able to interact with your component.

 ## Environment variables
 Throughout the following steps, addresses will be generated for the account, components and tokens that are created.
 For simplicity, we included a script that you can run to store those addresses inside environment variables to be able to refer to them easily.
 To get access to those variables, run the following command: